Anaheim Radiometric Description

 Lowest Luminance.
 It is important to know the lowest luminance an LCD color analyzer can measure.
 Minolta meters can measure extremely low luminance as low as 0.005 cd/m2

 Measurement Speed.
-Minolta meters can measure a maximum of 4 times per second at low luminance and 20 times per second at normal luminance levels
+Some meters can measure a maximum of 4 times per second at low luminance and 20 times per second at normal luminance levels

 Measurement Angle.
 A narrow measuring angle will ensure correct reading on non-uniform display systems.
-Certain Minolta meters incorporate a special optical design that eliminates the influence of measuring angle dependency
+Some meters incorporate a special optical design that eliminates the influence of measuring angle dependency

 LED Analyzers measure the luminous flux of LED lights.
 This means that the unit measures the total visible energy emitted by a light source.
 Typically, these incorporate a sphere in which the light source to be measured is placed; the sphere focuses all the power emitted from the light source directly on the detection component.
 Gigahertz-Optik offers analyzers with a range of different sphere sizes to meet any need.